 It means more customer engagement and conversions and less time, money, and resources wasted marketing toward specific members of segments where the messaging is ill-suited (e.g., those who haven’t shown a proclivity to buy a certain product from you).

+To reiterate: Personalization should have a place in your marketing strategy.
 In fact, it should be a staple for your team and organization.

 Getting real-time analytics from the preeminent marketing technology